hyperjumptech/monika/docs/src/pages/deployment/deploy-to-fly-io.md

     Refer to the [Fly.io App Configuration Docs](https://fly.io/docs/reference/configuration/) to customize the example TOML even further.

+4. Install [Fly.io CLI tools](https://fly.io/docs/flyctl/installing/) (`flyctl`) in your computer

-4.  a.
+5.  a.
 Proceed to authenticate to Fly.io by running `flyctl auth login` in your terminal.

     b.
 If you haven't signed up to Fly.io yet, you can sign up by running `flyctl auth signup` in your terminal.

-5. Create a new Fly.io app by running `flyctl apps create` and enter the app name according to your `fly.toml` you have created before.
+6. Create a new Fly.io app by running `flyctl apps create` and enter the app name according to your `fly.toml` you have created before.

-6. Deploy Monika to your Fly.io by running `flyctl deploy`
+7. Deploy Monika to your Fly.io by running `flyctl deploy`

-7. Wait until the deployment is finished, and check Monika logs from the Fly.io dashboard to confirm that your Monika instance is running.
+8. Wait until the deployment is finished, and check Monika logs from the Fly.io dashboard to confirm that your Monika instance is running.